tankris/Java-Practice-Programs/README.md

 - hrprog1 : Print 2 statements using S.o.pln()

 /interviewPrep
--rightTriangle : For an input height, draw the boundry of a right-angled triangle
+- rightTriangle : For an input height, draw the boundry of a right-angled triangle

+/leetCode
+- twoSum.java : Return index of the elements in an array whose sum equals a target value